 In the 2000s, peaking around 2005, Wi-fi was attached to asset tracking equipment as a means of tracking their locations.
 The tags would ‘chirp’ every few seconds to signal their location, and this information was recorded in a database.
 However, this use of wi-fi had a number of limitations and fell out of popular use.

 Firstly, the battery life was very limited, needing replacing every few months.
 Coupled with the fact that it would take a significantly long time to track down assets when their tag batteries had failed, this system became a serious problem.
 The costs of this system were also high; each asset needed its own tag, a database needed to be able to identify which tag was on which asset, and the system needed to understand the floorplans and tracking locations as well as integrating with existing inventory management software.

 Sometime later, manual inventory tracking was replaced by scanners and Radio Frequency Identification (RFID), and this technology gave way to advanced tracking.
 RFID barcodes can store more information about a product, and they allow for automatically tracked assets, gathering point-in-time information on items as they work their way through the downstream supply chain process.

-Possibly the most innovative development to improve asset tracking for businesses has been the ability to completely customise tracking software.
-Everything from stock control solutions, asset tracking, barcode label printing and even mobile solutions have been innovated to streamline the way companies control and monitor their assets.
+Possibly the most innovative development to improve asset tracking for businesses has been the ability to completely customise tracking software for their asset labels.
+Everything from stock control solutions, asset tracking, barcode label printing, and even mobile solutions have been innovated to streamline the way companies control and monitor their assets.

 Tracking software has come a long way; it has never been simpler to keep track of every single one of your assets.
 You can save time, money and productivity with an asset tracking system from GSM Barcoding.